Mumbai Suburban Railway: Travel classes

-The suburban fleet consists of 12 and 15-coach rakes.

-There are two main classes of travel; the First and Second classes.
-The first class fare is approximately 8 times more expensive than second class and therefore tends to be less crowded during the non rush hours, though at times it is equally or more crowded than the general compartments during rush hour, due to most office employees having a first class transport pass provided by their employer.
-First class and Senior Citizen compartments also have cushioned seating, while the rest are typically plastic.
-There are following classes of travel:
+The suburban fleet comprises 12- and 15-coach rakes.
+There are two main classes of travel: First Class and Second Class.
+The First Class fare is approximately eight times more expensive than that of Second Class, making it less crowded during non-rush hours.
+However, during rush hour, it can be equally or even more crowded than the general compartments, as many office employees possess a First Class transport pass provided by their employers.
+First Class and Senior Citizen compartments feature cushioned seating, while the other compartments typically have plastic seating.
+The available classes of travel are as follows: